Visorask/sarotate/README.md

    - 5574
    - 5575
 ```

+6. `nano config.yml` Edit the variables to match your settings.
+Save and close.

+7. Once you have done all this then you will need to restart the mounts you want to rotate before running this script.
+A command might look like this: ```sudo systemctl restart <example>.service```

   Otherwise you might get an error like this:
 ```
 Failed to rc: Failed to read rc response: 404 Not Found: {